Back to Faculty Directory

 Biomaterials

-The Marras research group at UT Austin specializes in biomolecular self-assembly, using tunable soft materials for nanoscale engineering.
+The Marras Research Group at UT Austin specializes in biomolecular self-assembly, using tunable soft materials for nanoscale engineering.
 Current focuses are understanding structural design rules for nanoparticles for nucleic acid delivery, developing DNA-based sensors and actuators, and creating smart biohybrid materials.
-More information is available at the Marras research group website.